morissetcl/pry-byetypo/README.md

 Autocorrect typo in your Pry REPL.

-This small Pry plugin captures exceptions and deduces the command based on your database information.
+This small Pry plugin captures exceptions that could be due to typos and deduces the correct command based on your database information.

 Eg:
 ```ruby